 Is Peanut Butter Good or Bad For Bodybuilding?
-(Pros & Cons)
+A Coach Answers

 peanut butter for bodybuilding

-Peanut Butter varies in calories based on which variety we’re purchasing but overall the calories in peanut butter are between 180 to 200 calories per serving.
+Peanut Butter varies in calories based on which variety you’re purchasing, but overall, the calories in peanut butter are between 180 and 200 calories per serving.

-Most of the time the serving size for peanut butter is 2 tablespoons, but not every brand adheres to this so it’s important to read the nutrition label to see what servings size the nutrition info is based on.
+Most of the time, the serving size for peanut butter is two tablespoons, but not every brand adheres to this, so it’s essential to read the nutrition label to see what serving size the nutrition info is based on.

-Peanut butter is primarily a source of fat because it contains more fat than it does protein or carbs.
-The amount of fat that peanut butter has will depend on if its a natural peanut butter or sweetened peanut butter.
+Peanut butter is primarily a source of fat because it contains more fat than protein or carbs.
+The amount of fat that peanut butter has will depend on whether it’s natural or sweetened.

-The natural peanut butter will have more grams of fat than one that is sweetened.
-The natural peanut butter will have around 16 grams of fat in a serving (2 tbsp), while sweetened peanut butter will typically have fewer grams of fat in a serving.
+Natural peanut butter has more fat than sweetened peanut butter––around 16 grams of fat in a serving (2 tbsp).
+In contrast, sweetened peanut butter typically has 8-10 grams of fat in a serving.

-That being said, sometimes the fat content of sweetened peanut butter will be the same as natural peanut butter because the manufacturers sometimes add vegetable oil and/or trans fats to the product along with the sugar, which reduces the nutritional value of the product.
+That said, sometimes the fat content of sweetened peanut butter will be the same as natural peanut butter because the manufacturers sometimes add vegetable oil and trans fats to the product along with the sugar, reducing the product’s nutritional value.

 3 Pros Of Eating Peanut Butter For Bodybuilding